forceLain/AwesomeAndroid/README.md

 ## Security
 [Cipher.so](https://github.com/MEiDIK/Cipher.so) - A simple way to encrypt your secure data like passwords into a native .so library

+[Tink](https://github.com/google/tink) - Tink is a multi-language, cross-platform, open source library that provides cryptographic APIs that are secure, easy to use correctly, and hard(er) to misuse.

 ## Multimedia
 [Videoapparat](https://github.com/Fotoapparat/Videoapparat) - The best and only Android library to take pictures and videos